nf1213/countries/README.md

 <h1>City Reviews</h1>

-A website that will allow people to rate cities(and maybe countries too)  This website will tell you which country has cities that have the best reviews on average.
+A website that will allow people to rate cities(and maybe countries too)

 <h3>User Stories</h3>